Coupled-channel approach to isotensor $\pi\pi\pi$ scattering from lattice QCD: Introduction

 Besides LQCD, effective field theories provide another systematic approach to strong interactions, see, e.g., Refs.~\cite{Meissner:1993ah, Holstein:2008zz, Epelbaum:2010nr, Hermansson-Truedsson:2020rtj, Mai:2022eur} for related reviews.
 In the present work, we study the predictive power of a particular effective Lagrangian of $\pi\rho$ interactions~\cite{Birse:1996hd} that has been used to study the nature of axial resonances hadronic molecules~\cite{Lutz:2003fm, Roca:2005nm}.
 Effective Lagrangians also provide an ordering in energy and momenta that guides the construction and constrains the form of phenomenological contact terms in fits to lattice data.
+See also Ref.~\cite{Meissner:1987ge} for a review.

 Besides low energies, another limit to be explored is the one of a narrow $\rho$.
 In that case, the three-body equation becomes a two-body equation and results can be represented in terms of phase-shifts and inelasticities.
-In that respect, it is of interest to compare to Ref.~\cite{Woss:2018irj} in which the $\rho$ is a bound state at almost twice the pion mass than in the present study, which requires a chiral extrapolation for which the above-mentioned Lagrangian of Ref.~\cite{Birse:1996hd} is used again.
+In that respect, it is of interest to compare to Ref.~\cite{Woss:2018irj} in which the $\rho$ is a bound state at almost twice the pion mass than in the present study.

 This paper is organized as follows.
 In \cref{sec:formalism} we provide the details of the formalism including the extension to coupled channels.
 There we also summarize the corresponding three-body quantization condition providing a comprehensive set of equations.
 Finally, cutoff effects are studied and modification of the scheme is provided to ensure better convergence.
 In \cref{SEC:coupled-channel} we provide a qualitative analysis of various aspects of the coupled-channel dynamics.
 In that, the cutoff dependence of the contact term is studied as well as the prediction from effective field theories.
-In \cref{sec:RES-method2} we provide the lattice QCD finite-volume spectrum and quantitative analysis of this spectrum through the FVU three-body quantization condition.
+In \cref{sec:RES-method2} we provide the lattice QCD finite-volume spectrum at two different pion masses and quantitative analysis of this spectrum through the FVU three-body quantization condition.
 The section is finalized providing infinite-volume results.
 The paper is concluded in \cref{sec:conclusion}.